princeton-vl/structured-matching/README.md

 `./fetch_model.sh`

-Download features extracted from testset:
+Download features of test data:

 `./fetch_test_feat.sh`

-To evaluate model of bipartite matching:
+To evaluate the model of bipartite matching:

 `cd ../src/lua`

 `th test_matching.lua`

-The predicted bounding boxes and corresponding scores are stored in `workspace/matching/`.
+The predictions of bounding boxes and corresponding scores are stored in `workspace/matching/`.
 Open matlab and run evaluation [codes](http://web.engr.illinois.edu/~bplumme2/Flickr30kEntities/Flickr30kPhraseLocalizationEval.tar.gz) from Bryan A. Plummer et al:

 `p=runEval_arg('../../workspace/matching')`

-To specify the test file, add arguments `-file`.
+To specify a test file, run with `-file test-model`.
 To evaluate the model of structured matching:

 `cd ../lua`

 `th test_pc.lua`

-The predicted bounding boxes and corresponding scores are stored in `workspace/matching_pc`
+The predictions of bounding boxes and corresponding scores are stored in `workspace/matching_pc`

 `p=runEval_arg('../../workspace/matching_pc')`

 In all experiments, we reported Recall@1 in our ECCV paper.

-To train your own models, you need generate features for phrases and bounding boxes.
-You can download our features (63G) by:
+To train your own models, you need to extract features for phrases and bounding boxes.
+You can download our features (63G) with the following commands:

 `cd workspace/`

 `./fetch_train_feat.sh`

-Then go into `src/lua` and run:
+To train a model with bipartite matching, in the `src/lua` folder, run:

 `th train_matching.lua`

-to train a model for bipartite matching, or run:
+To train a model with structured matching, run:

 `th train_matching_pc.lua`

-to train a model for structured matching.
 Output models are stored in `workspace/model`.
-Please refer to commends to adjust learning parameters.
+Please refer to comments to adjust learning parameters.

 To generate your own features, you need